Satellite Data Offers a Broad Array of Policy Insights

 Remote sensing has come a long way since the launch of the U.S. CORONA satellite in 1960, just a few years after Sputnik.
 CORONA had a narrow purpose and capability—photographing military targets in the Soviet Union.
 Now, the applications of satellite sensing are remarkably broad and growing quickly.
 If appropriately utilized, these can be useful to policy as well as science.

-Some of the most hopeful policy applications of data and images from satellites include addressing global problems, from highly accurate global emissions monitoring, to better understanding conflicts, to addressing the water crisis in the Middle East.
+Some of the most hopeful policy applications of data and images from satellites include addressing global problems, from highly accurate global emissions monitoring (Roberts, 2019), to solving Africa’s worst conflicts (IBT, 2013), to addressing the water crisis in the Middle East (Schwartzstein, 2017).
 Both satellite sensing technologies and the associated data science are evolving rapidly.
 Once solely the purview of the intelligence apparatus in a few countries, they are now increasingly accessible to the global public.
 Satellites can capture an array of information rendered from various spectra of electromagnetic radiation, including ultraviolet, infrared, microwave, or visible light.

 One example is the sensing of lights at night, which has a surprising number of applications from mapping urbanization, to monitoring disasters, to epidemiology insofar as artificial light contributes to some diseases, to even detecting holiday and ornamental lights indicating political and cultural differences (Levin, et. al., 2020).
 Satellite sensing and the related data science and algorithm development can contribute insights to at least three policy aspects: energy security and assessment, emissions and environment, and human rights and national security.
 We highlight several examples in each category.